odisfm/zcx-core/docs/content/reference/encoder-reference.md

 If we navigate to a blank MIDI track (which does not have a volume parameter), by default zcx will remain bound to `guitar`'s volume, until we select another track with a volume parameter.
 By setting `unbind_on_fail: true` for this control, `enc_1` would instead be bound to no parameter, until there is a relevant parameter to bind to (i.e. we select another audio track).

+## Manually rebinding encoders

+You can use the zcx user action to [manually rebind encoders](/lessons/zcx-user-action/#bind).

 ## Limitations

 ### FIRST, LAST, and SEL keyword